Easter Thursday – Gospel

 He wishes them peace.
 It is the ordinary Jewish greeting of Shalom, but one which has special meaning in this Easter context.
 Before his Passion Jesus had told his disciples,

-Peace I leave with you; my peace I give you.
-Not as the world do I give it to you… (John 14:27)
+Peace I leave with you; my peace I give to you.
+I do not give to you as the world gives.
+(John 14:27)

 The peace of the Risen Jesus is fully a Messianic blessing.